 USGS Seeks Earthquake Hazards Research Proposals

-The U.S. Geological Survey (USGS) is currently soliciting project proposals for Fiscal Year (FY) 2020 grants on earthquake hazards science and is authorized to award up to $7 million total.
-Interested researchers can apply online at GRANTS.GOV under funding opportunity number G19AS00033.
-Applications are due May 29, 2019.
+The U.S. Geological Survey (USGS) is currently soliciting project proposals for Fiscal Year (FY) 2021 grants on earthquake hazards science.
+The USGS is authorized to award up to $7 million in funding.
+Interested researchers can apply online at GRANTS.GOV under funding Opportunity Number G20AS00042.
+Applications are due May 20, 2020.

 A complete list of previously funded projects and reports can be found on the USGS EHP external research support website.